It is a great number of men who silently, often with shame, suffer from urine leakage.

 Surgery is undoubtedly the most modern, safe and effective solution

 Dr. Madurga, a member of the Andromedi team, is an expert in Spain and Europe in the surgical treatment of incontinence and is a great resource for the patients of our center, coming from all over the world.
-We consulted her to give us first-hand answers to the most frequently asked questions by patients in our Seville office.
+We consulted her to give us first-hand answers to the most frequently asked questions by patients in our Madrid, Seville and Tenerife offices.

 Who are the candidates for this surgery?